xiaolan1001/MCTK3/README.md

 2. Simple usage of MCTK2

 (1) The input language of MCTK2 is fully compatiable with the SMV input language used by NuSMV and nuXmv.
+We refer to the NuSMV 2.6 Tutorial for more details.

 (2) Currently the verified formulas cannot be written in SMV file.
 You should write them in java source code like TR_Experiment.java.